Thank you for supporting a rider owned and built company!

 10. Kids bikes or older bikes with really small bars and shifters may see interference with the shifter cables and bar hooks.
 We recommend first loosening and rotating the effected shifter so the cables go through the opening.
 Another option is to use a pool noodle or other foam to space up the bars so they are more centered in the hook.

-11. For those that live where they salt or treat the roads we recommend washing the rack with soapy water after driving on salty roads and then spraying WD-40 inside some of the holes in all the tubes.
+11. For those that live where they salt or treat the roads in the winter we strongly recommend washing the rack with soapy water after driving on salty roads and then spraying WD-40 or similar lite oil inside the holes in all the tubes.